lb3361/gigatron-rom/Docs/vCPU7.md

 | CMPLS  | `35 14`    | max 22+20+24| Signed compare long accumulator `vLAC` with `[vAC]..[vAC]+3`<br>(trashes `sysArgs7`)
 | CMPLU  | `35 16`    | max 22+20+24| Unsigned compare long accumulator `vLAC` with `[vAC]..[vAC]+3`<br>(trashes `sysArgs7`)

+As explained before, instructions that thrashes certain sysArg locations cannot use these locations as either source or destination.
+However it is possible to use opcode `MOVL` with destination `sysArgs0` if the source does not overlap the sysArg array.

 Three additional instructions operate on long integers in page zero without changing the contents of either `vAC` or `vLAC` (unless of course their argument specifies addresses that overlap `vAC`